shalva97/overwatch-player-search-api/README.md

 # Overwatch player search API

-This library scrapes https://overwatch.blizzard.com/en-us/search/ and returns list of players
+This library scrapes https://overwatch.blizzard.com/en-us/search/ and returns list of players.
+Works on Android and Desktop.

 # Installation